klightspeed/SERingAsteroids/README.md

 ## Future ideas

-* Add the ability to define and enable rings using chat commands in the future.
+* Add the ability to define and enable rings using chat commands.
-* Better align the asteroid defaults with the Bylen rings (at the moment they are a little bit outside the ring in some places).
 * Add the ability to boost the chance of ice asteroids from the default 1% (probably using a GeneratorSeed based on the number of material kinds)